 In addition to writing and editing, Theall’s obsession with Alaska and photography led to the creation of Wild Departures, her wildlife viewing company specializing in photo tours in Alaska and beyond.
 As an award-winning professional photographer, Theall is represented by Cavan stock agency, and her images have appeared in media across the globe and in private collections.

 Her writing and photography have appeared in national magazines and web sites including, National Geographic, Health, Sierra Magazine, Backpacker, UtneReader, Outdoor Photographer, Oxygen, and other titles.

-She lives in Boulder, Colorado with her partner of 15 years, their son, and three pups.
+She lives in Boulder, Colorado with her wife, their son, and two pups.

 Teaching the Cat to Sit

 —SARA CORBETT, co-author of the New York Times bestseller A House in the Sky

 “Packed with big issues and told with real mastery.”

 —KELLY CORRIGAN, New York Times bestselling author of The Middle Place, Lift, and Glitter and Glue